gitee2github/docs/docs/en/docs/Administration/managing-hard-disks-through-lvm.md

 -   _option_: command parameter options.
 Common parameter options are as follows:
     -   **-f**: forcibly deletes an LV without user confirmation.

--   _vgname_: name of the LV to be deleted.
+-   _lvname_: name of the LV to be deleted.

 Example: Run the following command to delete LV  **/dev/vg1/lv1**.